samkoe/utilities/README.md

 - quick_stats.py - A simple script to do basic stats analysis (max, min, mean, standard deviation) on a list of numbers
 - stats_script.py - A script to do basic stats analysis (max, min, mean, standard deviation) on a CSV data set
 - random_students.py - A simple script to generate a random list of students
+- math_tutorial.py - A simple tutorial to graph functions with numpy and matplotlib